DaviDokuro/Unofficial-Onshape-Dark-Theme/README.md

-# Onshape-Dark-Theme
+# UNOFFICIAL Onshape Dark Theme
-A dark theme for Onshape using Tampermonkey
+A dark theme for Onshape using Tampermonkey.
+This theme is not officially supported by Onshape.
+Updates to onshape may make this script out of date.
+I plan to keep the script up to date, but it needs to be stated that Onshape is not responsible if I do not.

+Use of this script is in a gray area as far as Onshape terms and conditions are concerned.
+The simplest reading of the terms would indicate that use of this script is against the terms of service.
+Use at your own discretion.

 The file is saved as CSS for text highlighting in editors, but it is javascript code for Tampermonkey.

-It has been brought to my attention by a helpful user on the Onshape subreddit that this may be against Onshapes Terms of Use, section 4.b.i "You shall not ... alter ... the Software".
-I don't consider this a modification of the software since I am mearly changing how my browser displays it.
-I will be contacting Onshape regarding this and will post their response.
-Until then, use at your own discretion.
+To install, simply copy the code into Tampermonkey and save as a new script.